EtienneAb3d/cAImanPG/README.md

 ## Description

-**cAImanPG** is a fun pre-configured Collaborative AI multi-agent Playground, enabling the comparison of LLMs running locally on your Intranet such as "Mistral", "Llama", "Falcon", "DeepSeek", "Lucie" or remotely on the Internet such as "ChatGPT" on various explicit or implicit combined tasks such as cooking recipe suggestion/creation, semantic sentence matching, human query decomposition, reformulation, summarization, translation, etc.
+**cAImanPG** is a fun pre-configured Collaborative AI multi-agent Playground, enabling the comparison of LLMs running locally on your Intranet such as "Mistral", "Llama", "Falcon", "DeepSeek", "Qwen", "Lucie" or remotely on the Internet such as "ChatGPT" on various explicit or implicit combined tasks such as cooking recipe suggestion/creation, semantic sentence matching, human query decomposition, reformulation, summarization, translation, etc.

 This is an initial basis for quickly targeting the differences between LLMs in terms of quality of results, accuracy of responses, ability to follow instructions precisely, ability to format structured data, etc.